 How to Get Dried Poop Off a Cat’s Fur

-If you have a longhaired cat, dried fecal matter may become a problem.
+If you have a longhaired cat, then dried fecal matter may become a problem.
 If your cat cannot clean this themselves, the responsibility may fall on you.

 To clean your cat up, use a fine-toothed comb first.
 This will bring anything that needs to be cleaned up to the fore.
 You can then use a wet cloth to pluck and wash anything that requires your attention.
 Once you’re done, change your cat’s litter.
 Once they’re clean, they will want to stay that way as long as possible.